googleforgames/agones/test/load/allocation/grpc/README.md

 If some errors occurred, the error message will be printed:
 ```
 started: 2020-10-22 22:16:47.322731849 -0700 PDT m=+0.002953843
-(failed(client=3,allocation=43): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-udp-mlljx-g9crp": the object has been modified; please apply your changes to the latest version and try again
+(failed(client=3,allocation=43): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-game-server-mlljx-g9crp": the object has been modified; please apply your changes to the latest version and try again
-(failed(client=2,allocation=47): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-udp-mlljx-rxflv": the object has been modified; please apply your changes to the latest version and try again
+(failed(client=2,allocation=47): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-game-server-mlljx-rxflv": the object has been modified; please apply your changes to the latest version and try again
-(failed(client=7,allocation=45): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-udp-mlljx-x4khw": the object has been modified; please apply your changes to the latest version and try again
+(failed(client=7,allocation=45): rpc error: code = Unknown desc = error updating allocated gameserver: Operation cannot be fulfilled on gameservers.agones.dev "simple-game-server-mlljx-x4khw": the object has been modified; please apply your changes to the latest version and try again
 finished: 2020-10-22 22:17:18.822039094 -0700 PDT m=+31.502261092
 ```